The story of

 FCO 183

 This series contains records relating to the Foreign and Commonwealth Office policy on the use of illegal drugs and the global response to Acquired Immune Deficiency Syndrome (AIDS).
-Files on AIDS policy include; organisation of conferences and international events, the participation of UK ministers in the forementioned events; welfare of British nationals affected by AIDS, immigration policy with regards to AIDS, and bilateral relations on AIDS
+Files on AIDS policy include: organisation of conferences and international events and the participation of UK ministers in the forementioned events; welfare of British nationals affected by AIDS; immigration policy with regards to AIDS; and bilateral relations on AIDS.

 The records are arranged as either AIDS or Drugs material, and further by subject according to the FCO corporate file plan

-This series complements records created by the FCO United Nations Department who pre 1987 were the department responsible for FCO policy on AIDS and illegal drug use.
-FCO 58
+For earlier records created by FCO's United Nations Department who pre-1987 were responsible for FCO policy on AIDS and illegal drug use, see FCO 58

 From 2022 Foreign, Commonwealth and Development Office